SF Weekly [PDF]

 To vote for a task, click on the vote button on the proof page for that completed task.
 To see who you've voted for and who has voted for you, go to your player home page and click "votes."

 As a player you have the ability to submit new tasks to the game for other players to complete.
-Your tasks will be added to the game pending approval by a rotating board of SF Cops of the Month, children, the cast of Jurassic Park, Nasia and Abby.
+Your tasks will be added to the game pending approval by a rotating board of SF Cops of the Month, children, the cast of Jurassic Park, Nasia and Gabe Davis.
 Tasks may be modified or deleted without notice.

 How Scoring Works